PatternsTechGit/PT_Routing/README.md

 <font size="5" color="grey">**Step 5 : Parameterized routes (Passing route params)**</font>

 We often need to pass a parameters to a route.
-In our scenario to transfer funds from one account to another we will pass fromAccountID and toAccountID to a TransferFundsComponent.
+In our scenario to transfer funds from one account to another we will pass fromAccountID and toAccountID to a TransferFundsComponent.html

 To pass these parameters modify the 'transfer-founds' route like below :